JakePIXL/Fluxative/CONTRIBUTING.md

 - Limit the first line to 72 characters or less
 - Reference issues and pull requests after the first line

-## Testing

-- Add tests for new features
-- Ensure all tests pass before submitting a pull request
-- Follow test naming conventions in the existing codebase

 ## Documentation

 - Update documentation when changing functionality